Is it legal?

-Yes.
-The Natural Power Grip racket conforms to the official rules of tennis as outlined by the International Tennis Federation.
-Hence, it is approved for all levels of competition.
+Yes, both our models conform to the official Rules of Tennis as outlined by the International Tennis Federation.
+Hence, they are approved for all levels of competition.
+Please see the certificates below.

 How do I use it?

-Nearly all of the basic strokes and fundamentals traditionally taught in tennis apply to the Natural Power Grip racket.
-In addition, the Natural Power Grip gives the player several additional options not available to players using a single-handled racket.
+Nearly all of the basic strokes and fundamentals traditionally taught in tennis apply to the Freestyle and the Diamond rackets.
+In addition, the Freestyle and the Diamond give the player several additional options not available to players using a single-handled racket.

-Is the Natural Power Grip better than a single-handled racket?
+Is the two-handled racket better than a single-handled racket?

-We believe the Natural Power Grip is superior to the single-handled racket.
+We believe the Freestyle and the Diamond are superior to the single-handled racket.
 Why?
-Because it gives the player all of the same possibilities as any single-handled racket, and then it adds more.
-A better question to ask might be, "What advantage does a single-handled racket have over the Natural Power Grip racket?"
+Because they give the player all of the same possibilities as any single-handled racket, and then they add more.
+A better question to ask might be, "What advantage does a single-handled racket have over the Freestyle and the Diamond rackets?"

-Is it healthier to play with the Natural Power Grip racket?
+Is it healthier to play with the two-handled racket?

 Absolutely.
-We believe that many of the injuries common to the average tennis player could be remedied by the use of the Natural Power Grip racket.
+We believe that many of the injuries common to the average tennis player could be remedied by the use of the Freestyle and the Diamond rackets.
 Not only does the design allow for improved stroke technique and production, but it also promotes more balanced use of both sides of the body.

 Is this a good racket for me if I have had back, elbow, and shoulder problems in the past?

-Where can I learn to improve my play with the Natural Power Grip?
+Where can I learn to improve my play with the two-handled racket?

 We are currently working on streaming video tutorials on the web site.
-In addition, learning basic fundamentals and strategies of tennis taught by your local tennis professional will improve your play with the Natural Power Grip.
+In addition, learning basic fundamentals and strategies of tennis taught by your local tennis professional will improve your play with the Freestyle and the Diamond.

-How big is the head size of the the Natural Power Grip racket?
+How big is the head size of the Freestyle and the Diamond rackets?

 How many different sizes do you have?

-Why are the grips of the Natural Power Grip set at an angle?
+Why are the grips of the two-handled racket set at an angle?

-After years of rigorous testing, the Natural Power Grip design was developed for the following two reasons: (1) To position the hand, elbow, and arm in the optimal power position with reduced risk of stress-related injuries to the joints, and (2) To allow a player to hit the ball at various contact points, maximizing power, disguise, reach, and spin.
+After years of rigorous testing, the Freestyle and the Diamond designs were developed for the following two reasons: (1) To position the hand, elbow, and arm in the optimal power position with reduced risk of stress-related injuries to the joints, and (2) To allow a player to hit the ball at various contact points, maximizing power, disguise, reach, and spin.

 What is the string pattern & string tension range?

-The stringing pattern is a 18 main x 19 cross typical of many of the wilson 6.1 style rackets that are 18x19.
-On the main strings, you will skip the 8th and 10th grommets from the middle.
-The tension range is 50-60 lbs.
+The stringing pattern is a 16 main x 19 cross, nearly identical to the Babolat Pure Drive.
+The tension range is 23-27 Kg or 55-65 Lbs.
 However, we have players that like the feel looser and/or tighter than the recommended.
-We usually tell new players to string the Natural similar to the way they string their current rackets.
+We usually tell new players to string the Freestyle and the Diamond similar to the way they string their current rackets.

-What are the advantages of the Natural Power Grip racket?
+What are the advantages of the two-handled racket?

-There are many advantages to the Natural Power Grip racket.
-See the "Why two handles" tab on the top of this page.
+There are many advantages to the Freestyle and the Diamond rackets.
+See the "Why 2 handles" tab on the top of this page.

-Is the Natural Power Grip used exclusively for training?
+Is the two-handled racket used exclusively for training?

-Of course not!.....
-More than 20 (and counting!) junior, open, and professional tournament titles have been won with the racket.
+Of course not!
+Dozens (and counting!) junior, open, and professional tournament titles have been won with the racket.
 It is, however, a very effective training aid for teaching players the proper fundamentals of tennis.

-How do you serve with the Natural Power Grip racket?
+How do you serve with the two-handled racket?

 How do you hold the racket?